albar965/littlenavmap-manual/en/MAPDISPLAY.md

 * `Ctrl+Home`: Go to home postion
 * `Ctrl+End`: Go to center for distance search

-Do not forget to activate the map window by clicking into it before using any keys for movement.
+Do not forget to activate the map window by clicking into it before using keys for movement.

 ### Mouse Clicks {#mouse-clicks}